kongmunist/Vision-Pro-Head-Hand-Tracking-Demo/README.md

 Head and Hand Tracking on the Apple Vision Pro
 ===========

-(Multicolored wrist joint is because two of the joint names map to the same point)
 ![Single hand with trackers](README_media/singlehand.png)

 I didn't find any minimal code examples for hand and head tracking on Vision Pro, so I wrote one.